 A comprehensive approach to healing

 I became a therapist after having my own experience with therapy following the death of a loved one.
-My therapist didn’t answer all my questions or solve my problems.
-What she did was create space for me, challenged me, and helped me explore my thoughts and emotions.
+My therapist didn’t answer all my questions or solve my problems; what she did was create space for me, challenged me, and helped me heal myself on my terms.
 Our work together changed my outlook on life, and find joy again.
-I still use the tools today, decades later.
-I will forever be grateful for my therapist (Pam) and the help she provided during a time where I didn’t know which end was up or if I would ever feel whole again.
+I will forever be grateful for my therapist (Pam) and the help she provided during a time when I felt completely lost.

 I have worked in Residential, Partial Hospital, Intensive Outpatient, and Private Practice settings.
 I have extended training in addictions, trauma, adolescent mental health, and couples therapy.
 I have a holistic approach to therapy and I have learned that what might work for one client might not work for the next “You have to find your own recipe” as one client said and I am a firm believer of that statement.
 I feel completely honored to get to sit with each one of my incredible clients as they work on their healing.